pranesh17/pranesh17/README.md

-I'm Pranesh ,An aspiring engineering with interests in the field of development specifically Web.
+I'm Pranesh, an aspiring Software Engineer with interests in the field of development specifically Web.